AIBiology/aibiology.github.io/index.md

 ## Students Requiring Accommodations

-Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, [https://disability.ufl.edu/students/get-started/](https://disability.ufl.edu/students/get-started/)) by providing appropriate documentation.
-Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
-Students with disabilities should follow this procedure as early as possible in the semester.
+Students with disabilities who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center.
+[Click here to get started with the Disability Resource Center](https://disability.ufl.edu/get-started/).
+It is important for students to share their accommodation letter with their instructor and discuss their access needs, as early as possible in the semester.

 ___